2000 Belgian Grand Prix: Race

-Barrichello, setting the race's fastest lap (1 minute, 53.803 seconds on lap 30), had consecutive fastest laps before making his second pit stop on lap 31.
+Barrichello, setting the race's fastest lap (1:53.803 on lap 30), had consecutive fastest laps before making his second pit stop on lap 31.
 However, his car's fuel pressure dropped which caused him to run out of fuel and he was pushed by marshals into the pit lane.
 Barrichello and Alesi (who had a similar problem caused by a fractured fuel system) retired, and Button inherited fourth place.
 Salo was the final scheduled driver to make a pit stop, on lap 33.
 At the end of lap 34, after all scheduled pit stops, the running order was Michael Schumacher, Häkkinen, Ralf Schumacher, Button, Coulthard, and Frentzen.
-During that lap Michael Schumacher's soft compound tyres began to degrade on the drying track, and he ran off the racing line to cool them by driving through water; Häkkinen gradually closed the gap, due to his McLaren having a straightline speed advantage on the straights.
+During that lap Michael Schumacher's soft compound tyres began to degrade on the drying track, and he ran off the racing line to cool them by driving through water; Häkkinen gradually closed the gap, due to his McLaren having a straightline speed advantage on the straights since McLaren were running a different downforce configuration to Ferrari.
 He began duelling Michael Schumacher for the race lead as the track had become completely dry.
 Coulthard, fifth, passed Button on the outside entering Les Combes corner for fourth on lap 37.

 Ricardo Zonta was lapped by Häkkinen and Michael Schumacher while they were battling for the lead.

 Häkkinen tried to pass Michael Schumacher on the inside for the lead on the 40th lap on the approach to Les Combes turn, (after drafting behind him on the straightaway), Schumacher blocked him late in the manoevure to defend his position.
 The drivers made contact, with Häkkinen sustaining minor damage to his front wing from contact with Schumacher's right-rear wheel and being forced to slow.
-During the following lap, Häkkinen was quicker through Eau Rouge turn and drew closer to Michael Schumacher.
-While they were lapping Zonta's slower car who was on the centre of the circuit, Häkkinen steered right onto a damp patch to pass Schumacher for the lead after Schumacher turned left believing there was insufficient space on the right.
-Zonta had slowed to allow Schumacher through and Häkkinen turned left with the extra momentum gained from the slipstream from both Schumacher and Zonta's cars to be ahead into the right-hand Les Combes corner at 328 km/h.
+During the following lap, Häkkinen was quicker through Eau Rouge turn by taking the corner at full throttle and drew closer to Michael Schumacher, who was told he was slower than Häkkinen on the straights.
+While they were lapping Zonta's slower car who was on the centre of the circuit, Häkkinen steered right onto a damp patch to pass Schumacher for the lead after Schumacher turned left believing there was insufficient space on the right and had hoped the slipstream from Zonta's car would help him maintain the race lead for an additional lap but was ineffective since Zonta was much slower than Schumacher.
+Zonta had slowed to allow Schumacher through and Häkkinen turned left with the extra momentum gained from the slipstream from both Schumacher and Zonta's cars to be ahead into the right-hand Les Combes corner at 328 km/h with both drivers having been either side of Zonta.